-According to founder Phil Smy, with whom we conducted an in-depth interview about ToyGaroo, there were two main reasons:
+According to founder Phil Smy, there were two main reasons:

 - Sourcing prices: It was difficult to source the toys affordably.
 They hoped their newfound investors would help them with contacts at Mattel, but nothing came of it.

 - Shipping costs: the toys had very different dimensions.
 So shipping costs got out of hand.
-This was a problem because they were running a “free shipping” model.
-They wanted to get out to get a handle on the problem, but their newfound investors were against it.
+This was a problem because they ran a “free shipping” model.
+They wanted to handle the problem, but their newfound investors were against it.

-Phil feels that it would have been much better for the company to grow slowly and organically.
-As they would have had more time to resolve some of the sourcing and shipping issues mentioned above.
+Phil felt it would have been much better for the company to grow slowly and organically.
+They would have had more time to resolve the sourcing and shipping issues mentioned above.
 This, along with the lack of consensus on the shipping issue, led Phil to believe that participating in Shark Tank has hurt the company.

 All in all, ToyGaroo is a good example of Shark Tank failure among many Shark Tank failures.
-In spite of that, we can see how Shark Tank is not always a no-brainer for participants.
+Despite that, we can see how Shark Tank is not always a no-brainer for participants.
 The free publicity could come at the wrong time if the company cannot use it well, and the relationship with investors could deteriorate.

 2. ShowNo Towels